People

 Planetary health is a highly relevant topic.
 With our everyday behavior, humans endanger the future of our planet’s and our own health.
 I am interested in science communication as a tool to make scientific knowledge more accessible and understandable to a broader public and empower different groups to make changes.
 It is a great opportunity to be able to be part of this movement – not only on a private level, but on a professional, too.

-E-Mail: sarah(dot)stiller(at)ibe(dot)med(dot)uni-muenchen(dot)de
+E-mail: sarah(dot)stiller(at)ibe(dot)med(dot)uni-muenchen(dot)de

 Why is this project important to you?